-HTM03-01 Compliance, reducing the risk of surgical site infections
+HTM03-01 Reducing risk of surgical site infections

 Ventilation is used extensively in all types of Healthcare premises to provide a safe and comfortable environment for patients and staff.
 More specialised ventilation is provided in areas such as Operating departments, critical care areas and Isolation facilities for primary patient treatment.